LeonHecht/qwen-2-vec/README.md

+# Qwen2Vec: Adapting Qwen for Dense Retrieval

-# Instructions for Training the EBAR and EBAE Models
+## Instructions for Training the EBAR and EBAE Models

 Follow these steps to train Qwen-2.5-0.5B with the EBAR and EBAE training method from the following paper:
 'Llama2Vec: Unsupervised Adaptation of Large Language Models for Dense Retrieval'